 LEAs must ensure that students in local institutions for neglected children (within the boundaries of the LEA) receive services comparable to services for students in Title I schools.

-Section 1113 (c)(3)(A)
+Section $1113 \, (c)(3)(A)$

-This requirement does not apply to LEAs that do not have institutions for neglected students within the boundaries of the LEA.
+This requirement only applies to LEAs that have institutions for neglected students within the boundaries of the LEA and complete the DPI Neglected Annual Count form.